Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Auriga simulated galaxies and mock data

-For the three simulated galaxies, we adopt the mock surface brightness and stellar kinematic maps created in \citet{Jin2025}.
-Each simulated galaxy is observed with four different projections $(\theta_{\rm T},\varphi_{\rm T})=(85^\circ,50^\circ)$, $(85^\circ,80^\circ)$, $(89^\circ,50^\circ)$, and $(89^\circ,80^\circ)$, where $\theta_{\rm T}$ is the inclination angle and $\varphi_{\rm T}$ is the bar azimuthal angle ($\varphi_{\rm T}=0^\circ$ represents that the bar is perfectly end-on, while $\varphi_{\rm T}=90^\circ$ denotes that the bar is perfectly side-on).
-The redshift $z=0$ snapshots were adopted and the galaxies were placed at a distance of $\rm41.25\,Mpc$ ($\rm 1\,arcsec=0.2\,kpc$), which is similar to the median distance of the GECKOS sample ($15<D\,\rm[Mpc]<70$, \citealp{vdSande2024}).
-The mock surface brightness was constructed from the projected stellar mass distribution by assuming a constant stellar mass-to-light ratio $M_*/L=2$ and a pixel size of $\rm 1\times1\,arcsec^2$.
-The pixels were then binned to MUSE-like apertures using the Voronoi binning method \citep{Cappellari2003}.
-The mock kinematic maps were derived by fitting the velocity distribution of the stellar particles in each aperture with a Gauss-Hermite expansion \citep{Gerhard1993,vdMarel1993,Rix1997}.
+The mock surface brightness was constructed from the projected stellar mass distribution by assuming a constant stellar mass-to-light ratio of $M_*/L=2$.
+We note that different values of the constant $M_*/L$ do not affect the results, as luminosity is treated as a scale factor in our models.
+The surface brightness maps were initially constructed with a pixel size of $\rm 1\times1\,arcsec^2$.
+These pixels were then adaptively binned using the Voronoi binning method \citep{Cappellari2003} to generate binned apertures that match the typical scale of those in MUSE kinematic maps at $S/N=50$ to 100 (despite our initial pixels being coarser than MUSE's $\rm 0.2\times0.2\,arcsec^2$ pixels).
+The mock kinematic maps were derived by fitting the velocity distribution of the stellar particles in each aperture with a Gauss-Hermite expansion \citep{Gerhard1993,vdMarel1993,Rix1997} and were then perturbed by adding Gaussian noise based on particle numbers following the method in \citet{Tsatsi2015}.
 We refer to \citet{Jin2025} for the details of creating these mock data.
-We have 12 mock data sets (three simulated galaxies, each with four different projections) in total.
-Each mock data set is labelled with the format `name-$\theta_{\rm T}$-$\varphi_{\rm T}$', for example, the mock observation of Au-23 with viewing angles $(\theta_{\rm T},\varphi_{\rm T})=(85^\circ,50^\circ)$ is denoted as Au-23-85-50.
-This notation is used consistently in the paper.
+We have 12 mock datasets (three simulated galaxies, each with four different projections) in total.
+Each mock dataset is labelled with the format `name-$\theta_{\rm T}$-$\varphi_{\rm T}$'; for example, the mock observation of Au-23 with viewing angles $(\theta_{\rm T},\varphi_{\rm T})=(85^\circ,50^\circ)$ is denoted as Au-23-85-50.
+This notation is used consistently throughout the paper.